What will happen to my bank account if I'm made bankrupt?

 A non discharged bankrupt can apply to open a new Bank/ Building society account, but they must inform the bank they are a serving bankrupt.

 Banks/Building Societies are not obliged to grant an account, but if so, it is likely to be a basic account without credit facilities.
-These types of accounts can be quite hard to get as they are not profit making for the Banks and therefore is often unaware of their existance.
+These types of accounts can be quite hard to get as they are not profit making for the Banks and therefore is often unaware of their existence.

 Need Bankruptcy Advice?